Ecotopia: Impact

-However, in contrast to much of the Green movement in contemporary America, with its preference for regulation, Callenbach's Ecotopia has relatively laissez-faire economic tendencies, guided by intense moral pressure toward sustainable practices both in private life and in business.

 In 1981, Callenbach published Ecotopia Emerging, a multi-strand "prequel" suggesting how the sustainable nation of Ecotopia could have come into existence.

 In 1990, Audio Renaissance released a partial dramatization of Ecotopia on audiocassettes in the form of recordings of a radio network broadcast (the Allied News Network replacing the Times-Post).
 The tape-recorded diaries of William Weston were read by the book's author, Ernest Callenbach.
 Weston's reports were read by veteran news reporter Edwin Newman.

 In the online Earth Island Journal, Ecotopia was reviewed by Brian Smith, identifying himself as a child not of the 1960s but the 1980s.
 He read the novel 30 years after it was first published, and said of it: "I felt great affinity for the details of the world Callenbach predicted.
-Even better, I was impressed by how many of his ideas came to pass."
+Even better, I was impressed by how many of his ideas came to pass." influenced the identity of the West Coast in an interesting way and influenced the rise of bioregionalism and started the desire for West Coast unity in the form of Cascadia.

 Ecotopia is now required reading in a number of colleges.